Maycdouglas/data-structures/array/array.md

     - veio do 3090
 - 1758 - Minimum Changes To Make Alternating Binary String - Easy
     - veio do 3090
+- 0451 - Sort Characters By Frequency - Medium
+    - veio do 0387

 ## Exercícios Propostos